huggingface/transformers/docs/source/usage.rst

 Masked language modeling is the task of masking tokens in a sequence with a masking token, and prompting the model to fill that mask with an appropriate token.
 This allows the model to attend to both the right context (tokens on the right of the mask) and the left context (tokens on the left of the mask).
-Such a training creates a strong basis for downstream tasks requiring bi-directional context such as SQuAD (see `Lewis, Lui, Goyal et al. <https://arxiv.org/abs/1910.13461>`__, part 4.2).
+Such a training creates a strong basis for downstream tasks requiring bi-directional context such as SQuAD (question answering, see `Lewis, Lui, Goyal et al. <https://arxiv.org/abs/1910.13461>`__, part 4.2).

 Here is an example of using pipelines to replace a mask from a sequence: